 Bleaching powder, or hair lightener, is a popular product for lightening hair colour.
-Many use bleach powder to achieve a blonde or lighter hair colour, or remove any permanent dye.
+Many use bleach powder to achieve a blonde or lighter hair colour, or to add or remove any permanent hair dye.

 However, have you ever wondered how bleach powder changes your hair colour?
 In this article, we will explore the science behind the process.